 The information below gives you the details you need about our entry procedure to the Third Year as well as the key dates for Third Year entry.

-We regret that we are no longer accepting registrations for Third Year 2021 and Third Year 2022 entry.
+We regret that we are no longer accepting registrations for Third Year 2022 entry.

 We know that the application process for senior school varies quite widely and we are very happy for you to get in touch at any time if you have any queries or concerns.